cosmos/cosmos/WHITEPAPER.md

 may be overridden manually.
 Unbonded atoms get no vote.

-Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens including atoms.
+Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination of one or more tokens including atoms.
 For each proposal, the voters may vote to take the deposit.
 If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any atoms which are burned.

 For each proposal, voters may vote with the following options:

-* Yay
+* Yea
-* YayWithForce
+* YeaWithForce
 * Nay
 * NayWithForce
 * Abstain

-A strict majority of Yay or YayWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as accepted (or decided as failed), but 1/3+ can veto the majority decision by voting "with force".
+A strict majority of Yea or YeaWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as accepted (or decided as failed), but 1/3+ can veto the majority decision by voting "with force".
 When a strict majority is vetoed, everyone gets punished by losing `VetoPenaltyFeeBlocks`